telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/introduction.md

 position: -1
 ---

-# Telerik UI for ASP.NET MVC - Beta
+# Telerik UI for ASP.NET MVC 6 - Beta 3
 This tutorial shows how to use Telerik UI for ASP.NET MVC in ASP.NET MVC 6 applications.

+> An update to Beta 4 is in the works and will be released shortly.

 > The ASP.NET 5 Framework is still actively developed.
 Tooling and APIs change frequently, often requiring extensive changes.
 See [Known Issues](known-issues) for up-to-date information.